AnonymousUserPublish/Bridging-Image-Text-Gap-for-BIQA/README.md

 - [x] Release the paper

 ## Acknowledgement
-This work and repo is built based on [Q-Insight] (https://github.com/bytedance/Q-Insight).
+This work and repo is built based on [Q-Insight](https://github.com/bytedance/Q-Insight).
 We appreciate the releasing codes and data of [Q-Insight](https://github.com/bytedance/Q-Insight), [VLM-R1](https://github.com/om-ai-lab/VLM-R1),  and [DeQA-Score](https://github.com/zhiyuanyou/DeQA-Score).